jessstringham/blog/2019-03-17-style-transfer.md

 Let's look inside and see how the network represents the content image.
 I'll go to various layers and print out what a few features look like.

-I'm only printing 3 filters from each layer (for example, `block5_conv1` has 512 filters), so this is just a peak into how the network is representing the image.
+I'm only printing 3 filters from each layer (for example, `block5_conv1` has 512 filters), so this is just a peek into how the network is representing the image.

 ![](/assets/2019-03-17-content-convs.png)